Panasonic GX80 versus Panasonic GH5

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GH5 provides a faster frame rate than the GX80.
 It can shoot movie footage at 4K/60p, while the GX80 is limited to 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the GH5 offers a higher resolution than the one in the GX80 (3680k vs 2765k dots).
-The adjacent table lists some of the other core features of the Panasonic GX80 and Panasonic GH5 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Panasonic GX80, the Panasonic GH5, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic GX80 (⇒ rgt)||2765||no||3.0||1040||tilting||YES||4000||8.0||6||YES|